reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Data Sending
 The information processed in the Raspberry Pi is sent to the Arduino Mega through the serial monitor with the serial library, using the _Ser.write_ function.

-# Range
+# Impact
-The range of this project is to evaluate the capabilities of the autonomous robot in fulfilling the various tasks that the competition demands.
+The goal of this project is to evaluate the capabilities of the autonomous robot in fulfilling the various tasks that the competition demands.
 In the course of achieving these objectives, we had to develop a variety of skills to be able to meet all the objectives successfully, some of these skills being: the ability to analyze and correct errors in the programming of the project (both in the mobility section and in the color processing section), having to detect and correct these errors quickly in order to make progress in the expected completion times.
 Another of these skills was 3D design, which we used frequently to create different parts that were necessary to allow or facilitate the proper functioning of all components present in the robot.

 The development of this project for the Future Engineers category was quite a journey to come up with a design that could stand up to the challenges we faced, and regardless of the outcome, it will be worth all the effort we made, since in the end, it made us grow.